Rachel Ward Opts To Go Braless While Wearing A Snug Tank Top & Sheer White Stockings

 Rachel Ward gave her 600,000 Instagram followers something to talk about this morning when she shared a new set of snaps that added some serious heat to her page.

 The upload, which can be seen on Rachel’s Instagram page, included a total of three photos that captured the model posing against a blank white wall.
 She swayed her hips from side to side as she worked the camera to highlight her curvaceous physique, and only once met its lens with her intense and alluring stare.
-In her hands, Rachel held a bouquet of gorgeous white lillys, which she advised her fans to “wake up and smell” in the caption of the upload.
+In her hands, Rachel held a bouquet of gorgeous white lilies, which she advised her fans to “wake up and smell” in the caption of the upload.

 Rachel was a total vision in the trio of snaps as she rocked an all-white ensemble that did nothing but favors for her phenomenal physique.
 Her ensemble included a sleeveless white tank top from The Atelier that showcased her toned arms and shoulders.
-It had the Chanel logo printed in black underneath its round neckline, and cut off in the middle of her torso to flash a glimpse of her flat midsection and abs.
+It had the Chanel logo printed in black underneath its round neckline and cut off in the middle of her torso to flash a glimpse of her flat midsection and abs.
 The model also appeared to be going braless underneath the snug top, giving her look even more of a seductive vibe.

 Rachel went even scantier on her lower half.
-She ditched her pants completely, instead opting for a pair of sheer white Gucci tights that hugged her sculpted thighs and killer curves in all of the right ways.
-Underneath, she sported high-cut white bikini bottoms from Oh Polly that covered up just enough so as not to violate Instagram’s no-nudity policy.
+She ditched her pants completely, instead opting for a pair of sheer white Gucci tights that hugged her sculpted thighs and killer curves in all the right ways.
+Underneath, she sported high-cut white bikini bottoms from Oh Polly that covered up just enough to not violate Instagram’s no-nudity policy.
 The swimwear also featured a thin string waistband that sat at a curved angle along her hips, drawing further attention to her taut tummy and hourglass silhouette.

-To complete the racy look, the model added a chunky gold chain bracelet and hoop earrings, and adorned several of her perfectly manicured fingers with dainty rings.
-She wore her blond tresses in a half-up, half-down style with voluminous curls that cascaded over her shoulders, and added a touch of makeup to make her striking features pop.
+To complete the racy look, the model added a chunky gold chain bracelet and hoop earrings and adorned several of her perfectly manicured fingers with dainty rings.
+She wore her blond tresses in a half-up, half-down style with voluminous curls that cascaded over her shoulders and added a touch of makeup to make her striking features pop.

 Unsurprisingly, the triple-pic update proved to be a huge hit with many of the social media star’s adoring fans.
-The post has racked up over 12,000 likes after just four hours of going live to Rachel’s feed, as well as dozens of comments and compliments.
+The post has racked up over 12,000 likes as well as dozens of comments and compliments after just four hours of going live to Rachel’s feed.

 “Wow hun!
 Love this style on you,” one person wrote.